The Medical School Admissions Committee is planning for in-person interviews. A final decision will be made in August of

 Medical education is rigorous and intensive.
-It is essential that entering medical student possess academic stamina as demonstrated in healthy habits and attitudes, behavioral maturity, and cognitive ability.
+It is essential that entering medical students possess academic stamina as demonstrated in healthy habits and attitudes, behavioral maturity, and cognitive ability.
 The curriculum requires the student to apply foundational knowledge to the study and understanding of normal and abnormal processes of the human body and of the behavioral and social influences on these processes.
 In this context, medical students learn the skills of diagnosis, treatment, prognosis and management of disease, health maintenance, risk assessment, disease screening, public health aspects of disease, and disease prevention.
 In addition, modern medicine dictates the need for excellent communication skills and the ability to work in complex interprofessional health care environments while caring for a diverse patient population and maintaining professional and moral-ethical codes.

 Entering medical students will therefore demonstrate qualities aligned with competencies expected of medical students graduating from the UNDSMHS.